Share

 Standard Chartered Bank, as the lead financial advisor, played a pivotal role in securing the bank financing required to develop the project.
 (Photo Credit: ONA)

-Hafeet Rail has finalized bank financing for the Hafeet Rail network project, which will connect the Port of Sohar with the United Arab Emirates (UAE).
-The total financing amounts to OMR577 million ($1.5 million), backed by Omani and Emirati banks, as well as regional and international financial institutions.
+Hafeet Rail further finalized bank financing for the Hafeet Rail network project which connects the Port of Sohar to the UAE.
+The total financing is OMR577 million ($1.5 billion) backed by Omani and Emirati banks and regional and international financial institutions.

 The signing ceremony took place under the auspices of Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, deputy chairman of the Presidential Court for Development and Fallen Heroes’ Affairs, and chairman of Etihad Rail.
 This announcement was made at the inaugural Global Rail Transport Infrastructure Exhibition & Conference – Global Rail 2024.